DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 ### Primary - Tempest Slash
 - You've already made an asset for this one
-- Each hit in the chain of attacks sends out a blade of wind
+- Each hit in the chain of attacks sends out a blade of wind at enemies.

 ### Secondary - Lightning Stomp Thing (Name Pending)